Akshita-2307/how-the-web-works/README.md

 # Why a 200 Status Code Does Not Mean a Perfect Website
 A 200 status code means that the server successfully received and processed the request.
 However, it only confirms successful communication and does not guarantee that the website is free of bugs, performance issues, security problems, or incorrect data.

-# What a Browser Does
+# Day 3 - What a Browser Does
 After receiving HTML from the server, the browser parses the HTML document to understand its structure.
 It then builds a Document Object Model (DOM), which represents the webpage in a structured form so that it can be rendered and updated on the screen.

 # Browser Rendering Process (High Level)